Maryland''s Graduated Licensing System

 - Minimum age is 16 years and 6 months

-- You must successfully complete the requirements for a learner's permit with no convictions or probations before judgement for the required time period
+- You must successfully complete the requirements for a learner's permit with no convictions or probations before judgment for the required time period

 - You must have completed the classroom and behind-the-wheel components of the Maryland driver's education program with an approved provider

 - You must have completed all required practice driving under supervision and have a signed certificate, included in the Rookie Driver Practice Guide.
 You can log your practice driving hours on the RoadReady mobile phone app.